Having an employee resign, regardless of whether they have been with the business 12 months or 12 years, can have an impact.

 Mark the Occasion

-No matter the circumstances of the departing employee, it is a nice gesture to organise some kind of event or thank you to the person for their service and wish them well.
+No matter the circumstances of the departing employee, it is a nice gesture to organise an event or thank you to the person for their service and wish them well.
 This also shows to all of your existing employees that you do recognise and value their work.

 Customer relations